Pictures

 Comblain Cadet Yataghan

 These bayonets likely date from the 1880s.
-The picture at lower left shows this bayonet next to a French M1866 to provide a size comparison.
+The picture at lower left shows this bayonet next to a French M1866 bayonet to provide a size comparison.

 When I found this piece, noted bayonet collector, Dr. Jim Maddox (author of Collecting Bayonets), wrote to me, indicating: